tasal9/ZamAI/Building-Neovim.md

 To build from the command line (i.e., invoke the `cmake` commands yourself),

-1. make sure you have the Visual Studio environment variables properly set, which you can do in one of these ways:
+1. Ensure you have the Visual Studio environment variables, using any of the following:
     - Using the [Visual Studio Developer Command Prompt or Visual Studio Developer PowerShell](https://learn.microsoft.com/en-us/visualstudio/ide/reference/command-prompt-powershell?view=vs-2022)
     - Invoking `Import-VisualStudioVars` in PowerShell from [this PowerShell module](https://github.com/Pscx/Pscx)
     - Invoking `VsDevCmd.bat` in Command Prompt